 Conclusion Preterm infants delivered for fetal/obstetric indications have worsened outcomes compared with those delivered for maternal indications.
 Additional research is needed to further tailor counseling specific to the indication for delivery.

-The study was submitted in abstract format to the 37th annual meeting of the Society for Maternal-Fetal Medicine, Las Vegas, NV, January 23–28, 2017.
+This study was submitted in abstract format to the 37th annual meeting of the Society for Maternal-Fetal Medicine, Las Vegas, NV, January 23–28, 2017.

 - 1 Loftin RW, Habli M, Snyder CC, Cormier CM, Lewis DF, Defranco EA.
 Late preterm birth.
 Rev Obstet Gynecol 2010; 3 (01) 10-19